 The Powermax 65 packs the best torch we’ve ever reviewed.
 It’s basically a souped-up version of the one that’s on the 30 above.
 It’s ergonomic, efficient, and rugged.

 Hypertherm makes a range of torch styles to fit this system, so you can get a few and customize your setup for each job!

 The consumables are actually less expensive to buy than those sold for other cutters.
 That’s a surprising advantage for a premium tool.
 Plus, the Hypertherm is much more efficient than cheaper tools, so it doesn’t burn through tips nearly as fast.

-Like the Miller, it has a system for compensating for air and power irregularities.
+Like the Hobart’s, it has a system for compensating for air and power irregularities.
 The Boost Conditioner feature moderates electricity, and conditions power before it passes through the arc.
 There’s an internal air pressure regulator as well.